decentraland/documentation/content/creator/scenes/publishing/deploy-third-party.md

 8. Edit `package.json` in your scene to change the `start` script to `CI=true dcl start -p ${PORT:=8000}`

-9. Explicitly install the Decentraland CLI as a dependency of your project, running `npm i --save decentraland`
+9. Explicitly CLI as a dependency of your project, running `npm i --save decentraland`

 10. Deploy your scene preview with `git push heroku main`